Klenburg/Pet-Boarding/README.md

 - Improved stying and design

 ## How to Run the Project
+1. Download Visual Studio 2022 and Git
+2. Create a folder in your C drive
+3. Open Git Bash in the folder (Right click the folder and select Open Git Bash Here)
+4. Type command git init
-1. Clone the repository: git clone https://github.com/Klenburg/Pet-Boarding.git
+5. Clone the repository by typing the command: git clone https://github.com/Klenburg/Pet-Boarding.git
-2. Open the project in **Visual Studio 2022**
+6. Open the project in **Visual Studio 2022** (right click the entire PetBoarding folder and select open In Visual Studio)
-3. Build the solution
+7. Go to the Solution Explorer and select PetBoardingApp.sln
-4. Run the console application
+8. Run the console application by hitting the green play button

+Please note that this project is still being developed and is not complete yet